swordsgnat/Picklerobot_Exercise/README.md

 https://www.wordgamedictionary.com/word-lists/

-Also thanks to this SO thread, which is where I found information on efficient dictionary checks"
+Also thanks to this SO thread, which is where I found information on efficient dictionary checks:

 https://stackoverflow.com/questions/3788870/how-to-check-if-a-word-is-an-english-word-with-python